Xi-L/Xi-L.github.io/_news/announcement_7.md

 related_posts: false
 ---

-I will serve as an Action Chair for [Transactions on Machine Learning Research (TMLR)](https://jmlr.org/tmlr/) starting from July 2023.
+I will serve as an Action Editor for [Transactions on Machine Learning Research (TMLR)](https://jmlr.org/tmlr/) starting from July 2023.